yhouyang02/walmonitor-R/README.md

 You can also run the app locally by following the below instruction.
 This project repo is set up to easily reproduce the required dependencies with `renv`.
 We recommend [RStudio](https://posit.co/downloads/) for a smooth experience.

 1. Make sure to have [R](https://www.r-project.org/) installed in your system before continuing.
-In your **terminal** verify your installation and version.
+In your **terminal**,verify your installation and version.

     ``` bash
     R --version  # expect version 4.5.2 or higher